An index formula for a bundle homomorphism of the tangent bundle into a vector bundle of the same rank, and its applications: Introduction

-The paper is organized as follows: In Section~\ref{sec:prelim}, we give a precise definition of $\A_k$-singularities and show the well-definedness of the positivity and the negativity of odd order $\A_{2k+1}$-singular points.
-In Section~\ref{sec:char}, we define characteristic vector fields with respect to the homomorphism $\phi:TM^n\to \E$ and show the existence of such a vector field $X$ defined on $M^n$.
-It is well-known that the sum of all indices of zeros of a section $Y$ of $\E$ are equal to the Euler characteristic $\chi^{}_\E$ of the vector bundle $\E$.
+The paper is organized as follows: in Section~\ref{sec:prelim}, we give a precise definition of $\A_k$-singularities.
+In Section~\ref{sec:char}, the well-definedness of the positivity and negativity of odd order $\A_{2k+1}$-singular points is shown.
+Moreover, we define characteristic vector fields with respect to the homomorphism $\phi:TM^n\to \E$ and show the existence of such a vector field $X$ defined on $M^n$.
+It is well-known that the sum of all indices of zeros of a generic section $Y$ of $\E$ is equal to the Euler characteristic $\chi^{}_\E$ of the oriented vector bundle $\E$.
 Since the section $Y:=\phi(X)$ of $\E$ has finitely many zeros, it holds that